Contact

 Names at the Tip of the Nose: Naming, Smell, and Truth

+TYPE: basic research project.
 FUNDING SOURCE: Slovenian Research Agency.
-DURATION: 10/1/2022 - 9/30/2025.
+DURATION: 10/1/2022 – 9/30/2025.
 ROLE: PI with research team.
 STATUS: ongoing.

 Structure and Genealogy of Indifference: Logic - Epistemology - Ideology

+TYPE: basic research project.
 FUNDING SOURCE: Slovenian Research Agency.
-DURATION: 5/1/2017 - 4/30/2021.
+DURATION: 5/1/2017 – 4/30/2021.
 ROLE: PI with research team.
 STATUS: completed.

 Varieties of Negation: Philosophy - Psychoanalysis - Literature

+TYPE: bilateral research project.
 FUNDING SOURCE: Slovenian Research Agency.
-DURATION: 1/1/2018 - 12/31/2019.
-ROLE: PI (with Eric L. Santner) with research team.
+DURATION: 1/1/2018 – 12/31/2019.
+ROLE: co-PI (with Eric L. Santner) with research team.
 STATUS: completed.

 This bilateral research project between Slovenia and USA addresses the notions of negation and negativity in German idealism and psychoanalysis.
 Its aim is to analyze the forms of negativity with the goal of critically reassessing the conceptions of subjectivity in the two above-mentioned traditions.
-Accordingly, the project follows four key objectives: 1) to explicate the forms of negation in German idealism and psychoanalysis and to analyze their conceptual relationships; 2) to demonstrate the structural role of negativity as the agent of the constitution of subjectivity; 3) to conduct a comparative philosophical analysis of the negativity of the subjects of self- consciousness and the unconscious; and 4) to illustrate the modes of negativity and subjectivity with examples from German literature from the 19th through the early 20th centuries.
+The project follows four key objectives: 1) to explicate the forms of negation in German idealism and psychoanalysis and to analyze their conceptual relationships; 2) to demonstrate the structural role of negativity as the agent of the constitution of subjectivity; 3) to conduct a comparative philosophical analysis of the negativity of the subjects of self-consciousness and the unconscious; and 4) to illustrate the modes of negativity and subjectivity with examples from German literature from the 19th through the early 20th centuries.

 Antinomies of Rest: A Philosophical Investigation into the Political-Theological and Ontological Status of Rest in Modernity

+TYPE: postdoc.
 FUNDING SOURCE: Fulbright Program.
-DURATION: 11/1/2016 - 5/31/2017.
-ROLE: PI (postdoc).
+DURATION: 11/1/2016 – 5/31/2017.
+ROLE: PI.
 STATUS: completed.

 The (Mis)uses of Laziness: The Figure of the Idler in Philosophy, Theology, and Political Economy

+TYPE: postdoc.
 FUNDINING SOURCE: Slovenian Research Agency.
-DURATION: 7/1/2014 - 6/30/2016.
-ROLE: PI (postdoc).
+DURATION: 7/1/2014 – 6/30/2016.
+ROLE: PI.
 STATUS: completed.

-MEMBERSHIPS
+MEMBERSHIPS & SERVICE

-Society for Theoretical Psychoanalysis, Ljubljana, Slovenia
+Society for Theoretical Psychoanalysis, Ljubljana

 Central European Research Institute of Søren Kierkegaard